DisnakeCommunity/disnake-compass/docs/source/examples/select.rst

 Step-by-Step
 ------------

-A simple example on the use of selects with disnake-ext-components.
+A simple example on the use of selects with disnake-compass.

 For this example, we implement a select menu with double functionality.
 Firstly, the select allows you to select one of three slots.
 After selecting a